All news

 The opponent

-With an unbeaten record in four home games (2W & 2D), the last team to win against Genk was Blue & Black (0-3 last month).
-With great timing, Wouter Vrancken got his team back on track for the play-offs after a difficult season.
-Man in form Tolu has now scored eleven goals, while Bilal El Khannouss was already good for six assists.
+The Limburgers are already unbeaten four home games in a row (2W & 2D), the last team to win against Genk was Blauw-Zwart (0-3 last month).
+Wouter Vrancken got his team back on track for the final round after a difficult season just in time.
+Exponent of that is center striker Tolu, who has now reached eleven goals.
+Bilal El Khannouss was already good for six assists.

-No Joris Kayembe for Genk, out on suspension.
-Heynen, Oyen, Ouattara and Sor are also unavailable.
-Ken Nkuba is fit again.
+Genk also has to miss a player due to suspension, as Joris Kayembe is serving the last of two suspension days against Club.
+Heynen, Oyen, Ouattara and Sor are also absent.
+Ken Nkuba is available again.
 El Khannouss is the only Genk player on a yellow card from suspension.

 <p>The previous home game against the Limburgers saw Vanaken secure a point (1-1). </p>